michaeljsteel/NumBAT/docs/source/tute_elem.rst

 Stokes shift.
 Each resonance peak is marked with the number of the acoustic mode associated with the resonance.
 This is very helpful in identifying which acoustic mode profiles to examine more closely.
-In this case, modes 5, 8 and 23 give the most signifcant Brillouin gain.
+In this case, modes 5, 8 and 23 give the most significant Brillouin gain.
 The number of modes labelled in the gain spectrum can be controlled using the parameter ``mark_mode_thresh`` in the function ``plotting.plot_gain_spectra`` to avoid many labels from modes giving negligible gain.